How Can You Avoid Plagiarism in 2025

 Change Sentence Structure

-Rearrange the sentence structure without changing its meaning.
+Rearrange the sentence structure without losing the meaning.

 Split longer sentences into shorter parts or just use different short sentences to write a longer one.